davidetorre92/AquaNet/README.md

 At the moment only to plots are supported.

 ### Print pickle function
-A bash script to print the table within the terminal
+A bash script to print the table within the terminal an well as a description of the table.
 ```bash
 bash display_table.sh -t <table_path>
 ```